 6. Fry the potatoes until golden.
 Then take them out and set it aside for later use.

-8. Then add sliced onions, salt and fry until pink
+7 & 8.
+First, heat oil in a heavy bottom pan or handi.
+Then, add sliced onions, salt and fry until pink.

 10. Fry everything until onions starts picking up golden colour, do not over brown or burn it.